 - Candidates with no or little work experience are welcome to apply;

-- Students are able to complete the Master’s programme in ONE year;
+- Students are able to complete the Master’s program in ONE year;

-- The most up-to-date industry practices are incorporated into the curriculum to makethe programme a unique synthesis of academic theories and professional practices;
+- The most up-to-date industry practices are incorporated into the curriculum to make the program a unique synthesis of academic theories and professional practices;

-- The programme has been accepted into the CFA Institute University Recognition Programme, positioning students to sit for the CFA examinations.
+- The program has been accepted into the CFA Institute University Recognition Program, positioning students to sit for the CFA examinations.

-- The Master of Finance (MoF) programme at PolyU is proud to be an academic partner with GARP for risk education.
+- The Master of Finance (MoF) program at PolyU is proud to be an academic partner with GARP for risk education.

 - You have to complete 6 Compulsory Subjects (i.e. 18 credits), 4 Elective Subjects (i.e. 12 credits), and 2 Compulsory Capstone Subjects (i.e. 6 credits).